lilianweng/lil-log/_posts/2019-01-31-generalized-language-models.md

 {: style="width: 70%;" class="center"}
 *Fig. 5.
 The sequential tagging task depends on four auxiliary prediction models, their inputs only involving hidden states in one direction: forward, backward, future and past.
 (Image source: [original paper](https://arxiv.org/abs/1809.08370))*

-Note that if the primary prediction module has dropout, the dropout layer works as usual when training with labeled data, but it is not applied when generating “soft” target for auxiliary tasks at the unsupervised training stage.
+Note that if the primary prediction module has dropout, the dropout layer works as usual when training with labeled data, but it is not applied when generating "soft" target for auxiliary tasks at the unsupervised training stage.

 In the machine translation task, the primary prediction module is replaced with a standard unidirectional LSTM decoder with attention.
 There are two auxiliary tasks: (1) apply dropout on the attention weight vector by randomly zeroing out some values; (2) predict the future word in the target sequence.
 The primary prediction for auxiliary tasks to match is the best predicted target sequence produced by running the fixed primary decoder on the input sequence with [beam search](https://en.wikipedia.org/wiki/Beam_search).